COGS (Cost of Goods Sold): Definition for Ecommerce

 Why it matters

 COGS drives gross margin and product profitability.
-Use our Gross Margin Calculator, Gross Profit Calculator, and Product Profitability Analyzer to model margins.
+Practice margin trade-offs in our Ecommerce Simulator.
 Back to Ecommerce Growth Stages glossary.

 Frequently asked questions